-The subjects on offer for study at AS and A-Level create both breadth and flexibility, and nearly always individual options are accommodated.
+The subjects on offer for study at A-Level create both breadth and flexibility, and nearly always individual options are accommodated.

 Students are encouraged to take subjects which really inspire and interest them and which are suited to future careers they may be interested in pursuing.

 Students already at QEGS and now progressing into the Sixth Form will have had their individual strengths and interests identified during GCSE study and earlier.
 Teaching Staff and Heads of Departments are therefore well positioned to give informed advice to students and their parents regarding subject choice at this crucial stage of a student’s school career.

 All students entering Sixth Form, both existing and those new to QEGS, will receive advice and support from staff both before and during the first week of term to ensure that each individual is happy with the subjects selected for study.